Why Reskilling Is So Important Now

 In that example, reskilling provides upward mobility for one person and a job opportunity for another looking for an entry point into a growing field.
 SkillPointe ambassador Tammy Ronstadt says the opportunities are everywhere.

 “Any kind of nursing field, whether you want to be an RN, LPN, nurse practitioner, it is the field of the future.
-It really is,” says Ronstadt, director of provider practice operations for Heritage Valley Health System who started as an LPN.
+It really is,” says Ronstadt, director of provider practice operations for Heritage Valley Health System, who started as an LPN.
 "You will always have a job.
 There's never going to be a shortage [of jobs].
 We are greatly in need."

-States take the initiative: Consider ReSkillMS in Mississippi
+States take the initiative

-A variety of state-level programs are addressing the need to reskill the workforce.
-A number of them launched in 2020, using federal recovery funds to help more people get back to work after job losses caused by the pandemic.
+A number of them launched in 2020, using federal recovery funds to help more people get back to work after job losses caused by the COVID-19 pandemic.

 Why reskill?